van001/lesscode-fp/README.md

 ### Monad (endofunctor) ###
 Uptill now we only talked about pure functions but real-world functions have side-effects (hidden data, wrapped context), are in-predictable (fail or different result), need sequential execution (one after another) or just too complex.

 Monads, let you do all that.
-Monads let you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence.
+Monads let you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence, hide complexity.

 Think of monad as a function that wraps all the side-effects and make it a pure and allow composition by passing the value from one to another.
 In category theroy jargon, Monads are just a [Monoid](https://en.wikipedia.org/wiki/Monoid_(category_theory)) (Category with single element that can be joined).